waoup/lightning-hydra-template/README.md

 # all parameters below will be merged with parameters from default configurations set above
 # this allows you to overwrite only specified parameters

-# name of the run determines folder name in logs
+# name of the experiment determines folder name in logs
 name: "simple_dense_net"

 seed: 12345